A Model of Servant Leadership

 People need the Lord?

-My mother coaxed me to continue attending church at All Saints Cathedral by giving me bus fare to Nairobi but I would at times instead go sleep at Uhuru Park next to the cathedral where I was on one Sunday incarcerated for almost an hour for urinating on a fence.
+My mother coaxed me to continue attending church at All Saints' Cathedral by giving me bus fare to Nairobi but I would at times instead go sleep at a recreational park where I was on one Sunday incarcerated for almost an hour for urinating on a fence.
 Eventually, I gave up attending church and for several years, I didn't sing or play the piano.

 I have now sprang back into good shape thanks to the Lord my dear God.
 He has guided me back to the path of eternal peace with His amazing grace.
 And all I can say now is that people need the Lord at the end of broken dreams.
 He's the open door for shizzle.